Updated May 24, 2023

 Data warehousing enables the decision-makers to quickly access critical data from different sources all in one place.
-Efficient decisions can be made in a quick interval of time which means now the authorities don’t need to waste time collecting data from multiple sources.
-With the establishment of a Data Warehouse, now the business executives need no support from IT to bring up the data rather they can easily execute queries for the data required.
+Now the authorities don’t need to waste time collecting data from multiple sources, enabling them to make efficient decisions quickly.
+With the establishment of a Data Warehouse, the business executives need no support from IT to bring up the data.
+Rather they can easily execute queries for the data required.

 5. Enhanced Performance

-With the increase in the speed of data retrieval and data analysis, we are able to store a large amount of data and can also query rapidly.
-Data warehouses are specially made for collecting and analyzing the data rather than only creating and modifying data that the operating system does.
-Implementing a data warehouse and simplified data models eases report creation and it also helps in creating custom reports for specific needs.
-If used with advanced SQL functionalities, it helps in optimizing the database performance.
+With the increase in the speed of data retrieval and data analysis, we can store a large amount of data and can also query rapidly.
+The operating system is not designed specifically for collecting and analyzing data.
+Instead, data warehouses are purpose-built for those tasks.
+Implementing a data warehouse and simplified data models eases report creation and helps create custom reports for specific needs.
+If used with advanced SQL functionalities, it helps optimize the database performance.

 6. BI from Heterogeneous Sources

-There are many subsystems of an organization which is different physically and based on different platforms.
-In Business Intelligence, there is a need for merging the data from heterogeneous sources.
-In a Data warehouse, integration of these data is done and made accessible at a single place.
-Accumulating all of the data of an organization into a single container decreases data duplication which makes data warehouse a single view of a story rather than multiple stories with multiple meanings.
+Many subsystems of an organization are physically different and based on different platforms.
+In Business Intelligence, there is a need for merging data from heterogeneous sources.
+A Data warehouse integrates and makes these data accessible in a single place.
+Accumulating all of an organization’s data into a single container decreases data duplication, which makes a data warehouse a single view of a story rather than multiple stories with multiple meanings.

-After getting to know how a Data Warehouse benefits an organization.
-Let us go through a case study for a real-world problem and its solutions in a data warehouse.
+After learning how a Data Warehouse benefits an organization, let us go through a case study of a real-world problem and its solutions in a data warehouse.

 An Electric Holding Company in the US

-- Business Problem – Energy Trading Systems for various submarkets were not integrated which resulted in detailed and fragmented reporting features.
-The business needed a combined, multi-leveled trading transaction data with a full array of risk measures for Risk and Market to Market Analysis.
+- Business Problem – Energy Trading Systems for various submarkets were not integrated, resulting in detailed and fragmented reporting features.
+The business needed to be combined multi-leveled trading transaction data with risk measures for Risk and Market to Market Analysis.

 - Solution Provided – A web-based risk reporting portal was implemented.
-It was based on customer requirements including reports with a hierarchical security model.
-Different roles within the organization were allowed to see the different data aggregations.
-The system provided a single set of reports which helped in providing a different view based on the user’s job function and line of business focus.
-At the highest level, the corporation could see their entire energy portfolio and can evaluate the various energy trading instruments with hedging strategies.
+It was based on customer requirements, including reports with a hierarchical security model.
+The organization allowed different roles to see the other data aggregations.
+The system provided a single set of reports, which helped give a different view based on the user’s job function and line of business focus.
+At the highest level, the corporation could see its entire energy portfolio and evaluate various energy trading instruments with hedging strategies.

-This case study helps us in acknowledging how a data warehouse simplifies the business model of an organization and helps in gaining more business growth through more efficient insights from the organization’s data over time.
+This case study helps us acknowledge how a data warehouse simplifies an organization’s business model and helps gain more business growth through more efficient insights from the organization’s data over time.

-In this article, we came to know about Data Warehouse and its benefits in the current market scenario and how a Data Warehouse helped an Electric Holding Company simplify its Business problem and helped decision-makers gain some beneficial insights.
+In this article, we learned about Data Warehouses and their benefits in the current market scenario and how a Data Warehouse helped an Electric Holding Company simplify its Business problem and helped decision-makers gain some beneficial insights.

 This is a guide to the Benefits of Data Warehouse.
 Here we discuss the introduction and the benefits of Data Warehouse of the Corporate World.
 You can also go through our other suggested articles to learn more–